sights & sounds

 Man you hear the music coming out of the woods

-The new stadium for billionaire Arthur Blank’s Falcons angers Miller as much as anything he’s seen since his uncle’s store opened in ’65.
-Miller, a guy who goes to work everyday in a struggling neighborhood, continues to be amazed at how the community is pushed around when a rich man wants his way.
+The new stadium for billionaire Arthur Blank’s Falcons angered Miller as much as anything he’s seen since his uncle’s store opened in ’65.
+Miller, at how the community is pushed around when a rich man wants his way.
 He has a lot to say about that:

 “…the new Blank Stadium.
 First they show us drawings of how and where it will be.
 They show a continuous MLK Jr. Boulevard and a continuous Mitchell Street (as it is today) connecting us to the stadium.
 Joining us to the prosperity.
 Then they take our tax dollars and when they start building, the street disappears.
 Why?
 Because the building needed more room.
 For what?
 More parking lots that do nothing for revitalization.
 Oh, by the way, the price of the stadium just went up another $200,000,000.00; whoops.”